Planned Parenthood vows to spend $45M in 2020 to elect abortion-rights candidates

 Planned Parenthood, the behemoth nonprofit organization that provides reproductive health care and is the nation’s largest abortion provider, says it’s making a major investment in the 2020 elections.

-Planned Parenthood’s political wings – which fight for legal protections for abortion – announced Wednesday that they’ll spend $45 million backing candidates who support abortion rights in elections next year ranging from the state house level to the White House
+Planned Parenthood’s political wings – which fight for legal protections for abortion – announced Wednesday that they’ll spend $45 million backing candidates who support abortion rights in elections next year ranging from the state house level to the White House.

 PLANNED PARENTHOOD PULLS OUT OF TITLE X FEDERALLY FUNDED FAMILY PLANNING PROGRAM